dxos/dxos/docs/docs/guide/getting-started.md

 ---
 order: 2
-title: Quick start
+title: Quick Start
 next: ./tutorial
 ---

-# Quick start
+# Quick Start Guide

 DXOS is the developer platform for **collaborative**, **offline-first**, **privacy-preserving** software.
 This guide shows how to use [ECHO](./platform/) for state consensus and [HALO](./platform/halo) for decentralized identity.